reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 }

 ```
-This lambda takes `item_no` as input and returns a pricing record corresponding to the `item_no`.
+This Lambda takes `item_no` as input and returns a pricing record corresponding to the `item_no`.

+We will use similar Lambda functions for the other steps of the checkout process.
+All of them will have skeletal code similar to the `fetch customer` and `fetch price`.

 ## Defining the Checkout Process with a State Machine
-After defining the lambda functions and getting an understanding of the basic structure of a state machine, let us now define our Checkout Process.
+After defining the Lambda functions and getting an understanding of the basic structure of a state machine, let us now define our Checkout Process.

 Let us create the state machine from the AWS management console.
 We can either choose to use the visual workflow editor or ASL for defining our state machine.
 {{% image alt="checkout process" src="images/posts/aws-step-function/basic-workflow.png" %}}